Qtny/zurich-microservice-assessment/README.md

 ## How to start

-To start running on local, starting by run this command to install all dependencies
+To start running on local (on port 3001), starting by run this command to install all dependencies
 ```bash
 npm install
 ```